freifunk/projects.freifunk.net-contents/collections/_projects/libremesh-openwrt_build_root_less_packaging.md

 To contribute to LibreMesh most of the time one have to create a new module that is usually shipped as an OpenWrt package.
-People that have been joining LibreMesh development over time have been encountering a steep learning curve expecially packaging their modules, because of the complexity of OpenWrt build-root.
+People that have been joining LibreMesh development over time have been encountering a steep learning curve especially packaging their modules, because of the complexity of OpenWrt build-root.
 Those packages most of the time consists just of a couple of Lua or shell scripts that doesn't need cross-compiling and other advanced features provided by OpenWrt build-root.